 At a high level the Design Team agreed the following:

-A The CSC should established to perform those activities currently undertaken by NTIA in overseeing the performance of IANA functions as they relate to naming services.A
+The CSC should be established to perform those activities currently undertaken by NTIA in overseeing the performance of IANA functions as they relate to naming services.(A)

+A working group of direct customers should be established to develop a Charter for the CSC.

+The CSC will be responsible for developing its own working methods.

-B The CSC is only responsible for the performance of IANA and will not engage in policy related topics or policy related disputes.
-B
+The CSC is only responsible for monitoring and ensuring the performance of the IANA functions operator and will not engage in policy related topics or policy related disputes.(B)

+A ‘hand-over’ of responsibilities from the NTIA to the CSC will be required and this should also involve IANA functions operator.

-C The CSC will engage in cooperative communication with IANA on a regular basis.
-C
+The CSC shd usually engage in cooperative communication with IANA functions operator on a regular basis to ensure the continued performance of the IANA functions and address any shortfalls.

-D The CSC will meet once a month via teleconference to review performance reports and conduct other business as required.
-D
+The CSC will meet once a month via teleconference to review performance reports and conduct other business as required.
+(D)

-E The CSC will engage with IANA and the direct customers of the IANA function on an annual basis to discuss emerging technologies and issues that might impact the provision of IANA services.
+The CSC will engage with IANA, the direct customers of the IANA naming function, and the ICANN community to discuss emerging technologies and issues that might impact the provision of IANA services.
+(E)

+The CSC shall hold an annual meeting with the IANA Functions Operator, the direct customers of the IANA Naming Functions, and the ICANN community to discuss the performance of the IANA Naming functions and any changes to the services that are underway or forthcoming.
+(F)

-F Remedial action may be taken by the CSC to address issues of IANA poor performance identified through the reporting and monitoring process.
-A four stage escalation process has been recommended.
+Remedial action may be taken by the CSC to address issues of IANA poor performance identified through the reporting and monitoring process.
+A possible multi-stage process for addressing performance issues has been provided as a strawman .
+(G)

-G The CSC can be an initial point of escalation for a TLD registry who believes they have been has experienced poor service from IANA, but not for matters associated with policy implementation The CSC will also be the entity responsible for administrative changes not triggered by a registries, for example DNSSEC key management; and certification of IANA and its processes.
+The CSC can be a point of contact for a TLD registry who believes they have received poor service from IANA, but not for matters associated with policy implementation.
+(H)

-H The composition of the CSC should be kept small and comprise representatives with direct experience with the IANA naming functions and knowledge of IANA procedures, services and reporting requirements.
-Suggested composition:
+The composition of the CSC should be kept small and comprise representatives with direct experience with the IANA naming functions and knowledge of IANA procedures, services and reporting requirements.
+Suggested minimum composition:

 2 x gTLD registry operators